riturajshakti/telegraph-rest-api-client/README.md

 ![Export format](https://raw.githubusercontent.com/riturajshakti/telegraph-rest-api-client/main/images/export-collection.png)

-Migrating from Postman or Thunder Client?
-Export from there and import the file directly — folder structure, headers, auth, and bodies are all preserved.
+Migrating from Postman?
+Export your collection and import the file directly — folder structure, headers, auth, and bodies are all preserved.

+Coming from Thunder Client, export to Postman format first; a native Thunder Client importer is planned.

 ### Activity